tedchoward/tidbits/_posts/2012-05-22-screening-out-the-introverts.md

 > escalating risk-taking in pursuit of success, narrowly defined.
 In
 > other words, extroverts--amplifying each other's groundless
 > enthusiasms--could be responsible for the economic crisis because the
-> do not listen to introverts, even when there are some around (and theu
+> do not listen to introverts, even when there are some around (and they
 > are not trying to pass as extroverts).

 Introversion is definitely not generally respected in our culture